jonrad/lsp-mcp/README.md

 * Async when possible - It's 2025
 * Switching to node after all.
 POC with python was more successful than I expected.
 But, multilspy doesn't support the entire LSP spec and vscode's library will be easier to work with as node is arguably the defacto standard language of LSP servers/clients.
 * Using the low-level MCP SDK.
 I think I'll need more control and it's frankly not that complicated as compared to the higher level FastMCP.
+* Using [zod](https://zod.dev/) for config validation.
+It's already a dependency for the MCP SDK, so no reason to overthink it.

 ### Roadmap
 This is just a list of things I'd like to do eventually.
 There is no timeline or order for these.